|

 It seems that certain objects in the Universe have been found to

-be older than the BB universe itself.
+be older than what the Big Bang (BB) universe is believed to be.
 A somewhat embarrassing

 situation.
 Among the most ancient observable stars are those found in